tsutterley/pyTMD/doc/source/getting_started/Contributing.rst

 Contribution Guidelines
 =======================

-We welcome and invite contributions from anyone at any career stage and with any amount of coding experience towards the development of pyTMD.
+We welcome and invite contributions from anyone at any career stage and with any amount of coding experience towards the development of ``pyTMD``.
 We appreciate any and all contributions made to the project.
 You will be recognized for your work by being listed as one of the `project contributors <./Citations.html#contributors>`_.